The Best Nootropics As Pre-Workouts

 Citicoline is a nootropic ingredient which has been shown to enhance communication between brain cells.
 As a result, focus and concentration are improved.
 Citicoline also appears to help other nootropic ingredients to work better.

 The recommended daily dosage of citicoline is 500-2000 mg.

-The recommended daily dosage of turmeric is between 80-500 mg.
+The recommended daily dosage of turmeric as nootropics is between 80-500 mg.